We build your AI. You pay when it works.

 - +Compliance framework mapping

-- +Acceptance criteria signed on day one
+- +Acceptance criteria you sign off on

 - +Evaluation harnesses run against your data

-- +Working artifact delivered in your tenant
+- +Working system delivered in your tenant

 - +Weekly review.
 Weekly adjustment.